react-native-async-storage/async-storage/.github/ISSUE_TEMPLATE/03_question_discussion.md

 ---
-name: ':speaking_head: Have a question / start a discussion'
+name: '🗣 Have a question / start a discussion'
 about: You want to ask or discuss something
 label: 'Question/Discussion'
 ---